Kristianopel

 Kristianopel ([krɪstɪaˈnǔːpɛl]) is a village in Karlskrona Municipality in the southeastern Swedish region of Blekinge.
 In 2015 it had a population of 88.

 History of the town

 Flint finds have been made at the site, which indicates that there have been Stone Age settlements here.

-Kristianopel (old spelling Christianopel) is located in the easternmost part of Blekinge, which was the easternmost part of Denmark in beginning of the 17th century.
+Kristianopel is located in the easternmost part of Blekinge, which was the easternmost part of Denmark in beginning of the 17th century.
 The town of Avaskär, located just a few hundred metres north of present-day Kristianopel, was too difficult to defend from Swedish attacks.
 The Danish king Christian IV had a fortress built south of it in 1603 and named it after his newborn son - Prince Christian (1603–1647) or Kristian, with Swedish spelling.

 The Germanised Greek suffix '-opel' was given to give the town a cosmopolitan ring similar to Constantinople.
 Construction of the town was completed in 1606 and held approximately 700 inhabitants.